Azure-Samples/azure-search-dotnet-samples/search-website-functions-v4/README.md

   The list of actions indicates your web app, both client and functions, were successfully pushed to your Azure Static Web App.

   Wait until the build and deployment complete before continuing.
 This may take a minute or two to finish.

-## Get Cognitive Search query key in Visual Studio Code

-1. In Visual Studio Code, open the [Activity bar](https://code.visualstudio.com/docs/getstarted/userinterface), and select the Azure icon.

-1. In the Side bar, select your Azure subscription under the **Azure: Cognitive Search** area, then right-click on your Search resource and select **Copy Query Key**.

-1. Keep this query key, you will need to use it in the next section.
-The query key is able to query your Index.

 ## Add configuration settings in Azure portal